-3.0.1 The methodology adopted, for both investigations in the field (test pits and boreholes), in describing borehole cores, extracting artefacts and bone, in carrying out sedimentological and geochemical measurements and assessing samples for palaeobiological purposes largely followed that outlined in ARCA's tender and interim WSI for the CWR site (Wilkinson et al. 2020, section 4.2-4.3.1, 20-24).
-The approach taken for sub-sample selection for sedimentological/geochemical study and biostratigraphic assessment was outlined in the interim stratigraphic report (Wilkinson and Watson 2020, section 5, 14-17), while a modified version is of the latter text is included as Appendix 3 below.
+3.0.1 The methodology adopted largely followed that outlined in ARCA's tender and interim WSI for the CWR site (Wilkinson et al. 2020, section 4.2-4.3, 20-26).
+The approach taken for sub-sample selection for sedimentological/geochemical study and biostratigraphic assessment was outlined in the interim stratigraphic report (Wilkinson and Watson 2020, section 5, 14-17), while a modified version of the latter text is included as Appendix 3 below.